fionser/CODA/README.md

 	cd build/bin

 For Linux platforms, we can use multi-threads programming to speed up the evaluation.
 `bash build.sh` will ask you to determine the number of threads to use.
-It writes as `This platform can use mult-threads.
+It writes as
+`This platform can use multi-threads.
 Please set the number of threads:` and then type into a positive number.

 ## Licence
 CODA is distributed under the terms of the [GNU General Public License ](https://www.gnu.org/licenses/gpl.html) (GPL).